Covered calls can be an excellent way to increase income from stocks but like all investments, covered calls aren’t perfect.

 Summary of Problems with Covered Call Strategies

 Like all investments, there are some problems with covered calls.
-As you can see, most of the problems with covered calls are present for all stock investors.
+As you can see, most of the problems with covered calls are present for all stock investors, not just those who sell covered calls.
+For this reason, covered call strategies can be an excellent way to increase income from stocks without increasing risk despite the problems.